The Hertha BSC Files

 2008/09 was a financial disaster for the club.
 In spring 2009 all of Berlin was dreaming of the Meisterschale.
 A BILD editor even carried a copy through the Brandenburg Gate in anticipation of the victory parade manager Dieter Hoeneß wanted.

-None of it happened.
 A 3:1 loss to a resurgent Borussia Dortmund and a 0:0 draw with Schalke on Matchday 33 cost Lucien Favre’s side a possible title.
 It got even worse: a 4:0 defeat away to already relegated Karlsruhe knocked Berlin out of the Champions League places.

 Number one in Berlin?
 Usually yes, but at